WrenKudra/the_office_app/ReadMe.md

 Clone or download this repository.

-To install the backend of the project cd into the project directory and run npm install and npm start to run the server it will start on port [http://localhost:3500].
+To install the backend of the project cd into the project directory and run 'npm install'.
+Then 'npm start' to run the server and it will start on port [http://localhost:3500].

-To install the frontend of the project cd into the frontend folder and run npm install the npm start to run the project the app will open on port [http://localhost:3000].
+To install the frontend of the project cd into the frontend folder and run 'npm install'.
+Then 'npm start' to run the project and the app will open on port [http://localhost:3000].

 To modify MongoDB URIs, go into the .env file and add your own database.
 You can also generate your own JWT access token secret through node prompt. e.g. require('crypto').randomBytes(64).toString('hex').